FernLab/s2downloader/docs/usage.rst

     * - ``aoi_min_coverage``
       - User defined threshold for noData values inside the AOI.
 It may happen due to Sentinel-2 data tile structure that parts of the AOI have noData values.
 Here the user can define a percentage value of minimum valid pixels inside the AOI.
       - ``"aoi_min_coverage": 90``
+    * - ``SCL_masked_pixels_max_percentage``
+      - User defined threshold for the SCL masked values inside the AOI.
+Here the user can define a percentage value of maximum masked pixels after masking in order to save the image.
+As an example, allow at most 20% cloud coverage in the image.
+      - ``"SCL_masked_pixels_max_percentage": 20``
     * - ``valid_pixels_min_percentage``
       - If cloud masking based on the SCL band is applied, it may happen that images are saved which contain only very few valid pixels.
 Here the user can define a percentage value of minimum valid pixels that should be left over after masking in order to save the image.
       - ``"valid_pixels_min_percentage": 70``